Joe Giles-Harris: Professional career

-Jacksonville Jaguars (first stint)
+Jacksonville Jaguars

 Giles-Harris went undrafted in the 2019 NFL draft.
 He was signed by the Jacksonville Jaguars as an undrafted free agent on April 27, 2019.
-He was waived on September 2, 2019 and was re-signed to the practice squad.
-He was promoted to the active roster on October 21, 2019.
-He was waived again on November 2, 2019 and re-signed to the practice squad.
-He was promoted back to the active roster on December 5, 2019.
+He was waived on September 2, and was re-signed to the practice squad.
+Giles-Harris was promoted to the active roster on October 21.
+He was waived again on November 2, and re-signed to the practice squad.
+Giles-Harris was promoted back to the active roster on December 5.

-On September 5, 2020, Giles-Harris was waived by the Jaguars and signed to the practice squad the next day.
-He was placed on the practice squad/COVID-19 list by the team on October 17, 2020, and was activated back to the practice squad on October 22.
-He was elevated to the active roster on November 7 and November 14 for the team's weeks 9 and 10 games against the Houston Texans and Green Bay Packers, and reverted to the practice squad after each game.
-He was signed to the active roster on November 21, 2020.
+On September 5, 2020, Giles-Harris was waived by the Jaguars; he was re-signed to their practice squad the following day.
+He was placed on the practice squad/COVID-19 list by the team on October 17, and was activated back to the practice squad on October 22.
+Giles-Harris was elevated to the active roster on November 7 and November 14 for the team's Weeks 9 and 10 games against the Houston Texans and Green Bay Packers, and reverted to the practice squad after each game.
+He was signed to the active roster on November 21.
 In Week 14 against the Tennessee Titans, Giles-Harris recorded his first career sack on Ryan Tannehill during the 31–10 loss.
 He was waived after the season on May 4, 2021.

 Buffalo Bills

 On May 16, 2021, Giles-Harris signed a one-year contract with the Buffalo Bills.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-After the Bills were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.
+He was waived on August 31, and re-signed to the practice squad the next day.
+After the Bills were eliminated in the Divisional Round of the 2021 playoffs, Giles-Harris signed a reserve/future contract with the team on January 24, 2022.

-On August 30, 2022, Giles-Harris was waived by the Bills and signed to the practice squad the next day.
-He was released on January 17, 2023.
+On August 30, 2022, Giles-Harris was waived by the Bills; he was re-signed to the practice squad the next day.
+He was released by the Bills on January 17, 2023.

 New England Patriots

 On August 9, 2023, Giles-Harris signed with the New England Patriots.
-He was waived on August 29, 2023 and re-signed to the practice squad.
-He signed a reserve/future contract on January 8, 2024.
+He was waived on August 29 and re-signed to the practice squad.
+Giles-Harris signed a reserve/future contract with New England on January 8, 2024.

 Giles-Harris was waived by the Patriots on August 27, 2024, and re-signed to the practice squad.
-He was released on December 2.
+He was released by New England on December 2.

-Cincinnati Bengals (first stint)
+Cincinnati Bengals

-On December 17, 2024, Giles-Harris was signed to the Cincinnati Bengals practice squad.
+On December 17, 2024, Giles-Harris was signed to the Cincinnati Bengals' practice squad.

 Jacksonville Jaguars (second stint)

-On December 24, 2024, Giles-Harris was signed by the Jacksonville Jaguars off the Bengals practice squad.
+On December 24, 2024, Giles-Harris was signed by the Jacksonville Jaguars off of the Bengals' practice squad.
+He made two appearances for Jacksonville, recording one tackle.